What is the demand for Business Process Outsourcing services on the European market?

 The most popular nearshoring locations for Western European companies are Central and Eastern European (CEE) countries, such as Poland, Bulgaria and Romania.
 Not only do these countries offer the usual nearshoring benefits, but since they are members of the European Union (EU), contracts and payments are governed and protected by the same European legislation as in the buyer countries.

-However, prices in nearshore countries are rising, especially within the EU.
+Nearshoring locations are becoming less attractive to European buyers, as prices are rising rapidly (see Figure 1) and it is becoming increasingly difficult to find the right people to do the job.
 This makes service providers in these countries less price competitive, which in turn could make European companies more open to offshoring.

 To benefit from these developments, you can choose to either form subcontracting partnerships with nearshoring providers, or compete with them.
-In addition, the increased familiarity with remote working due to the COVID-19 pandemic seems to have lowered the barriers to offshoring.
+In addition, the increased familiarity with remote working seems to have lowered the barriers to offshoring.

 Tips: